Detention Forum

 • The most popular tweet during the tour was this one:

 We also asked you a question “What does detention mean to you?” and draw your answers.
-We received so many (you can see them on this page), and hers’s one of them.
+We received so many, and here’s one of them.

 So what can you do right now?
 One of the priorities is to continue to seek political accountability and urge politicians to deliver the promised detention reform.
 Here’s what you can do.